-The Audio Track obviously works very closely with Audio Clips, and is possible to proccess audio clips without the need for you to have an Audio Source on the target Actor.
-The Audio Track has few, but important settings which can be set in it’s inspector panel to control how audio clips in this track are played.
+The Audio Track obviously works very closely with Audio Clips, and is possible to process audio clips without the need for you to have an Audio Source on the target Actor.
+The Audio Track has few, but important settings which can be set in its inspector panel to control how audio clips in this track are played.

 The Audio Action Clips are also able to have subtitles text that will be shown on screen to go along with them, which makes more sense in the context of an Audio Clip played within an Actor Group, although it’s quite possible in the Director Group as well.